Terms & Conditions, the TL;DR version

 Our walks take place in varied environments — from gentle rural paths to steeper, uneven mountain trails — and involve hours of daily walking in all kinds of weather.
 To help ensure your safety, and the safety and enjoyment of the group, all participants must meet these Eligibility Criteria.

-To join a Seinoza pilgrimage, you’ll need to be able to:
+To join a Seinoza pilgrimage, you’ll need to:

 Engage and communicate effectively